apache/druid/docs/development/extensions-core/mysql.md

 To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `mysql-metadata-storage` in the extensions load list.

-The MySQL extension lets you use MySQL as a metadata store or ingest from a MySQL database.
+With the MySQL extension, you can use MySQL as a metadata store or ingest from a MySQL database.

 The extension requires a connector library that's not included with Druid.
 See the [Prerequisites](#prerequisites) for installation instructions.